• Skip to primary navigation

 Recipes, Photographs and Stories about Desserts, Baked Goods and Food in general, with a healthy dose of humor and happiness for the food obsessed

-A slice of Guinness chocolate bundt cake on a plate, with the remaining cake in the background.
-There is a blue cloth napkin next to the plate.
+A slice of tunnel of fudge cake on a plate, with the remaining cake behind it on a cake stand.

 You are here: Home / Home